Miracloon/pflotran-documentation/user_guide/how_to/regression.rst

-We want running tests to become a habit for developers so that ``make pflotran`` is always followed by ``make test.`` With that in mind, ideal test cases are small and fast, and operate on a small subsection of the code so it is easier to diagnose where a problem has occurred.
+We want running tests to become a habit for developers so that ``make pflotran`` is always followed by ``make test.`` With that in mind, ideal test cases are small and fast (< 0.1 seconds), and operate on a small subsection of the code so it is easier to diagnose where a problem has occurred.
 While it may (will) be necessary to create some platform specific tests, we want as many tests as possible to be platform